Plinky / Plinky+ Manual

 Arpeggiator Chance / Density (top)

 Shift Top hold Arpeggiator Chance tap Sets the probability of the arpeggiator progressing on each tick of its clock.
-If the arp length parameter is 0, this is a true random probability, otherwise it's the density of a euclidean rhythm.
+If the arp length parameter is 0, this is a true random probability, otherwise it's the density of a Euclidean rhythm.

-Arpeggiator Euclidian Length (top)
+Arpeggiator Euclidean Length (top)

-Shift Top hold Arpeggiator Euclid Length tap When non zero, this sets the length of the euclidean pattern used by the arp.
+Shift Top hold Arpeggiator Euclid Length tap When non zero, this sets the length of the Euclidean pattern used by the arp.
 Use the arp probability parameter to change how many notes are included in each pattern.
 Negative values treat rests differently, try both.

 Arpeggiator Octaves